 Bible scholars have even dubbed this verse “the lost beatitude”, because it’s not part of the list Jesus gives of other “blessed are” things in the sermon on the mount.

 Maybe Matthew, Mark, Luke and John struggled with gift giving, too, and they skimmed over that part.
 (OK, that’s a stretch, I know.)

 But here’s the thing.
 Jesus said it.
 Paul lived it.
 And even though it doesn’t come as easy for me as writing a note, I need to work at being a better giver.

-But, as I said, most of the time, I just flat out copy.
-If someone gives me a super cute butter dish from the new Pioneer Woman collection (someone did), someone else is about to get the same thing from me.
+If someone gives me a super cute butter dish from the new Pioneer Woman collection (someone did), someone else is about to get the very same thing from me.

-When my newlywed daughter told me they liked the H-E-B gift card they got as a wedding gift, I filed that information away under the category “gifts” in my little brain.
-Next shower I go to, I’ll be pleased as pink punch to take my plagiarized gift.
+Also, when my newlywed daughter told me she and her new hubby really liked the H-E-B gift card they got as a wedding gift, I filed that information away under the category “gifts to copy” in my little brain.

 Feel free to copy me.

-Encouraging intentional adventure as we become blessed gift-givers,
+Encouraging a life filled with everyday intentional adventure as we become those who are more blessed by giving,

 Here are a few other posts you might enjoy: